JIN EUI KIM

 Objective Unreality

 Encountering one of Jin Eui Kim’s vessels may give us a sense of uncertainty: ‘what am I actually seeing here?’
-Jin’s objects hover between reality and illusion, confusing our sense perception and making us question what is real and what is not.
+Jin's objects hover between reality and illusion, confusing our sense of perception and making us question what is real and what is not.
 The longer we look, the more ambiguous figure and ground become, the more unstable the form and surface seem to be.
 What is not uncertain is the technical mastery with which Jin manipulates our visual perception.
 His journey as an artist has been not only to investigate how tone and colour influence our understanding of three-dimensional form but also to master the technical means that enable us to experience this.

 Jin’s research and experimentation over two decades have focused primarily on a monochrome spectrum of eighteen tones ranging from white through greys to black.
 Painted in bands of varying widths and intervals onto vessels with subtly undulating surfaces, these restrict or remove data (information) on the surface (as Jin puts it).
 ‘The ridged surfaces interact dynamically with light’ (Jin’s words) to confuse the viewer.
 As we move in relation to the object, our physical and visual perceptions of it are placed at odds with each other.